Skip to main content

 Creating the extension

-1. Connect to the the server running PostgreSQL or through a SQL client of your choice.
+1. Connect to the server running PostgreSQL or use a SQL client of your choice.

-2. If SSHing to the server in the command line open the PostgreSQL shell by typing psql
+2. If you are using SSH, open the PostgreSQL shell by typing psql.

 CREATE EXTENSION pgaudit;

-Updating the previously created pgaudit.log flag for your Logging Needs
+Update the pgaudit.log flag for your logging needs

-Note: there are multiple options here.
+Note: There are multiple options here.
 This command will enable logging for all databases on a server.
-Please see the customizing database audit logging reference for more flag options.
+See the customizing database audit logging reference for more flag options.

 1. Go to https://console.cloud.google.com/sql/instances.